hms-dbmi/Hail-on-Google-Cloud/Bash_script/README.md

 - *your-project* : the name of your project in GCP
 - *your-zone* : the region where you have enough credentials to spin up the cluster
 - *your-network* : the network on GCP (if you want to use the default one, remove this argument)

+You can also change the version of Hail used (here d33e2d1c19b2) by remplacing this number directly in pipeline.sh .

 To launch the script, you just need to do the following command-line into a terminal :
 ```./Final_shell_script.sh ```